×

 Personal loan types and lenders

 Secured and unsecured.
 Car finance.
 Payday loans.
 Microfinance.
 Loans for bad credit.
-Buy now, pay later.
+Buy Now Pay Later.
 Credit cards.
 Debt consolidation.
 Guarantors.
 When it comes to loans and lenders, there are a lot of options.
 It's important to be aware of the costs, what happens if you can't pay, and your rights.

 For legal advice on your rights with credit and debt after a disaster, visit the Community Law Centre website.